foundation/foundation-sites/docs/pages/sass.md

 ### Autoprefixer Required

-We don't include vendor prefixes in our Sass files&mdash;instead, we let [Autoprefixer](https://github.com/postcss/autoprefixer) handle it for us.
+We don't include vendor prefixes in our Sass files&mdash;instead, we let [Autoprefixer](https://github.com/postcss/autoprefixer) ([available as an online tool](https://goonlinetools.com/autoprefixer/)) handle it for us.
 Our build process uses [gulp-autoprefixer](https://github.com/sindresorhus/gulp-autoprefixer), but there are [other versions](https://github.com/postcss/autoprefixer#usage) that work with Grunt, Rails, Brunch, and more.

 To get the proper browser support, use these Autoprefixer settings: